Guide To Choosing the Right Pressure Washer For Your Deck

-The best method we found to make all pressure washers easier to use while cleaning deck surfaces is with the use of an attachment called Sprayglide(tm).
-This new "cool tool" attaches to any pressure washer spray wand via Velcro(r) brand fastening system.
-Sprayglide(tm) helps the operator maintain the proper distance from the surface, saving your deck and your back.
-The Sprayglide(tm) adjusts height to accommodate different pressure washer PSI output, any surface material, all while supporting consistent cleaning runs the length of your PW hose (25-50 ft.).
+The best method we found to make all pressure washers easier to use while cleaning deck surfaces is with the use of an attachment called SprayglideTM.
+This new "cool tool" attaches to any pressure washer spray wand via a VelcroR brand fastening system.
+Sprayglide helps the operator maintain the proper distance from the surface, saving your deck and your back.
+The Sprayglide adjusts height to accommodate different pressure washer PSI output, for any surface material, all while supporting consistent cleaning and running the length of your PW hose (25-50 ft.).

-The next thing you want to look at is PSI ( Pounds per square inch).
+The next thing you want to look at is PSI (pounds per square inch).
 PSI is a standard whereby the force of water is measured from 12 inches from the nozzle.
-For softwood decks like Redwood or Cedar, 1200 PSI is enough.
+For softwood decks like redwood or cedar, 1200 PSI is enough.
 Anything more than that and you risk damaging or removing wood material leaving behind a raised grain.
-Hardwoods and composite can handle a bit more PSI but not much.
+Hardwoods and composite can handle a bit more PSI, but not much.
 Where increased PSI is important is when you are working elevated areas where the machine is considerably lower than the structure you want to clean.
-For example, if you have a balcony deck structure that is 20 feet off the ground you should consider using a machine that delivers a greater PSI.
+For example, if you have a balcony deck structure that is 20 feet off the ground, you should consider using a machine that delivers a greater PSI.
 The machine needs to work much harder to force that water up to the required area.
 Most machines, but not all, have a throttle whereby you can control the force generated.
-Remember you'll have a better finished product working in proximity to the project.
+Remember, you'll have a better finished product working in proximity to the project.
 Shooting the water long distances diminishes the PSI, and reduces the efficiency of the machine.